 I wasn’t always a backpacking traveler.
 Being from a tiny affluent country in Europe, it’s pretty normal to go on holidays abroad (privilege!) and I personally don’t know any of my fellow same-passport holders who haven’t been abroad.
 Travel has been a part of my life since birth.
 Normally, we’d travel by car, giving us plenty of room to bring Stuff™ and sometimes we’d go by airplane.
-Only for the latter, we’d have to really think about what to pack as there are limits to how much Stuff you can bring.
+Packing light or efficiently wasn’t a concern for the car trips Only for the plane, we’d have to really think about what to pack as there are limits to how much Stuff you can bring.

 0. The Carry-A-Corpse Suitcase